Bryanston School: Subsequent developments

 In 2012, the new boathouse was opened to facilitate the growing rowing programme and to prevent risk to the boats from flooding.
-It was designed by ABL3 Architects and was shortlisted for a RIBA award.
+It was designed by ABL3 Architects and was shortlisted for a Royal Institute of British Architects award.

-In 2014, the school opened a new music building, the Tom Wheare Music School, designed by Hopkins Architects and named after a headteacher of Bryanston.
+In 2014, the school opened a new music building, the Tom Wheare Music School, designed by Hopkins Architects and named after a headmaster of Bryanston.
 The 300-seat concert hall was named after conductor Sir Mark Elder, who is a former pupil.
 The interior of the building won a 2015 Wood Award.